photos by Lois Mulder

 * Arlington National Cemetery and Arlington House (Robert E. Lee Memorial)

-The tour will finish not far from the grounds of the Washington Monument, leaving you in a conveniently located spot very close to a variety of dining possibilities (that will be discussed on the tour), Metro stations, the museums of the Smithsonian Institute, the National Archives, The National Gallery of Art and the U.S. Holocaust Memorial Museum, as well as other attractions that will be identified.
+The tour will typically conclude following the Korean War Memorial or the WWII Memorial.
+At that time, we will discuss directions and ways for you to depart as well as a variety of dining possibilities, Metro stations, the DC Circulator, the museums of the Smithsonian Institute, the National Archives, The National Gallery of Art and the U.S. Holocaust Memorial Museum, as well as other attractions you might be interested in.

 Starting Location for Monumental sTOURies Tour